theotchlx/A-SABR/examples/dijkstra_accuracy/README.md

 ### Behavior

-In both scenarios, `NodeGraph` is unable to find the best existing path (SABR distance).
+In both scenarios, `NodeParenting` is unable to find the best existing path (SABR distance).
 Cause: each node can only have one parent, and the parent of node 2 will consistently be node 1 (best path to node 2 is C0 -> C2)

-In the scenario 2, `ContactGraph` is unable to find the correct path.
+In the scenario 2, `ContactParenting` is unable to find the correct path.
 Cause: each contact can only have one parent, the parent of C3 is C2, because the best path to node 3 is C0 -> C2 -> C3.

-`Mpt` finds the correct path for scenario 2.
+`HybridParenting` finds the correct path for scenario 2.
 This approach allows a node to retain several parents, "MPT" stands for MultiPath Tracking.
 When a candidate path is detected, this candidate is retained for this node if at least one metric of the lexicographic cost appears better than the best candidates detected so far.
-A precise filtering and pruning mechanism allows Mpt to retain as few candidates as possible, to preserve high computational performance.
+A precise filtering and pruning mechanism allows HybridParenting to retain as few candidates as possible, to preserve high computational performance.